aleshaleksey/fansys23/04-combat.md

 - Supernatural attacks are generally lethal, unless otherwise stated for the specific attack.
 Optionally, a group may rule that it may be made non-lethal with a [spellworking](05-skills.md#spellworking) roll (Threshold = **20 + [MP dice used]**).

 ___
+## Basic combat manoeuvres and tactical movement

 ### Basic Martial Manoeuvres

+A basic martial manoeuvre is a natural targeted attack that uses the attacker's body or a weapon to reduce a target's combat effectiveness or deal damage to the target.
+Throwing down a target, applying a wrist lock, knocking its sword out if its hand and shooting an arrow at it are all examples of basic combat manoeuvres.
+To make a basic combat manoeuvre the attacker rolls an attack roll against either the target's HiT (for the "attack" manoeuvre) or its STR or DEX threshold for other manoeuvres.

 Any combatant may attempt a martial manoeuvre.
 If a combatant is not proficient in a given manoeuvre, they take a -5 penalty to the attack roll.
 They might also risk attacks of opportunity and other penalties.
 All combatants are considered proficient in the "attack" manoeuvre (but not necessarily with the weapons used to make an attack).
 Many monsters can carry out these manoeuvres without penalties or meeting the prerequisites.